 Easy Rhubarb Tart with Strawberry Glaze

-A freezer staple helps to get this eye-catching dessert on the table with just 10 minutes of prep.
-Frozen puff pastry makes the crust for a flaky tart topped with rhubarb stalks and glossy strawberry glaze.
+A trusty freezer favorite will help you whip up this stunning dessert with just 10 minutes of prep.
+Frozen puff pastry creates the perfect flaky crust for a tart topped with fresh rhubarb and a sticky strawberry glaze.
+The combination brings a burst of flavor to each and every bite!

 Mini Apple Rhubarb Pies